 The Alameda de Hércules — which locals refer to simply as La Alameda — is a long, narrow plaza first built in 1574.
 Running through the historic district, it’s easy to find because of the towering columns topped by statues of Hercules and Julius Caesar.
 The surrounding streets have many LGBTQ+ establishments, many of them flying a rainbow flag.

-La Alameda is filled with people day and night, so it always feels safe for a stroll.
+La Alameda is filled with people day and night, so it feels safe for a stroll.
 You won’t have any trouble finding sidewalk cafes where you can stop for a cappuccino, or a tapas bar where you can fortify yourself before a night out on the town.

 Credit: Turismo de Sevilla